Chuck Berry: Legacy

 The journalist Chuck Klosterman has argued that in 300 years Berry will still be remembered as the rock musician who most closely captured the essence of rock and roll.
 Time magazine said, "There was no one like Elvis.
 But there was 'definitely' no one like Chuck Berry."
 Rolling Stone called him "the father of rock & roll" who "gave the music its sound and its attitude, even as he battled racism—and his own misdeeds—all the way", reporting that Leonard Cohen said, "All of us are footnotes to the words of Chuck Berry."
 Kevin Strait, curator of the National Museum of African American History and Culture in Washington, DC, said that Berry is "one of the primary sonic architects of rock and roll."

 According to Cleveland.com's Troy L. Smith, "Chuck Berry didn't invent rock and roll all by his lonesome.
 But he was the man who took rhythm and blues and transformed it into a new genre that would ever change popular music.
 Songs like 'Maybellene,' 'Johnny B. Goode,' 'Roll Over Beethoven' and 'Rock and Roll Music' would showcase the core elements of what rock and roll would become.
 The sound, the format and the style were built on the music Berry created.
 To some extent, everyone who followed was a copycat."

 "Johnny B. Goode" is the only rock-and-roll song included on the Voyager Golden Record.
 In 2020, the International Astronomical Union named a small crater on Mercury after Berry.

+The song "Berry Rides Again" appears on the first Steppenwolf album Steppenwolf in 1968.